Launceston to Underwood

 Derby to Launceston

 Remember that Dam Busters trail you rode down?
 Now it’s time to head to the Little Rivers Brewing Company in Scottsdale to sample the Dam Busters Pale – it packs a punch much like the trail it salutes.

 Also en route is Ralph Falls, one of the island’s 60 Great Short Walks.
 The falls cascade 90 metres over a sheer ledge, making it one of Tassie’s highest falls.
 It’s right by Ringarooma where there’s an old church packed with mining and agricultural history.

 Don’t miss the carved trees at Legerwood.
 This avenue of trees was planted in honour of the local young men who didn’t return from World War 1.
-In 1999, when the trees became ‘unsafe’, rather than cut them down, a chainsaw carver was employed to bring the soldiers alive through sculpture.
+In 1999, when the trees became unsafe, rather than cut them down, a chainsaw carver brought the soldiers alive through sculpture.

 Style it up: Make it a full three-day mountain bike adventure by joining the Blue Derby Pods Ride.
 Stay in private pods, sit by a crackling fire and enjoy an equally enticing local menu.

 Easy rider: BYO your own bike (it’s easier than you think).
 There’s a bike assembly area at Launceston Airport.
 If renting a vehicle, AutoRent Hertz vehicles have racks to fit the bike.
 Alternatively you can hire a bike at Derby.